DavAug/chi/docs/source/getting_started/mechanistic_model.rst

         in [1]
     volume = 1

-We can see that in comparision to our previous model print out two things have happened:
+We can see that in comparison to our previous model print out two things have happened:
 1. a new section with title ``# Initial values`` has appeared; and 2. the expression of the ``drug_amount`` variable has changed.
 This is because rate rules promote (constant) parameters to variables whose dynamics are now defined by ordinary differential equations.